webhubworks/craft-backup/README.md

 **The go-to backup package for Craft CMS**, heavily inspired by `spatie/laravel-backup`. ([Read why](#yet-another-backup-plugin-heres-why))\
 Command-line only, database and files, compressed, encrypted, shipped off-site over SFTP, and pruned by a GFS retention policy ([GFS what?](#what-is-gfs-retention-and-why-should-i-care)).

-If you've used `laravel-backup` on a Laravel project, you already know how this one feels — see [Compared to spatie/laravel-backup](#compared-to-spatielaravel-backup) for the side-by-side command and feature map.
+If you've used `laravel-backup` on a Laravel project, you already know how this one feels.
+See [Compared to spatie/laravel-backup](#compared-to-spatielaravel-backup) for the side-by-side command and feature map.

-No control-panel UI, no licensing fees — schedule it from cron, forget about it.
+No control-panel UI, no licensing fees.
+Schedule it from cron, forget about it.

 ## Requirements